-BXAI is a wholly independent, non-profit organization established in January 2014 with funding from Bai Xian Education Foundation, Mr. Ronald CHAO’s private family foundation.
-Its establishment is grounded in the belief that education is the most effective catalyst to promote and achieve a prosperous, sustainable and conflict-free modern Asia.
+BXAI is a wholly independent, non-profit organization established in January 2014 with funding from Bai Xian Education Foundation, Mr. Ronald Chao’s private family foundation.
+Its establishment is grounded in the belief that education is the most effective catalyst to promote and achieve a prosperous, sustainable, and conflict-free modern Asia.

 In determining a robust strategic direction now and into the future, BXAI benefits greatly from the collective expertise and experience of the Bai Xian Community.
-It is BXAI’s vision that the Bai Xian Community will flourish and continue to inspire and be inspired, sharing their knowledge, support and connections.
+It is BXAI’s vision that the Bai Xian Community will flourish and continue to inspire and be inspired, sharing its knowledge, support and connections.